IlanaShukhman/Ex1/README.md

    None representing no Operation and Error representing an unknown (aka unsupported) Operation.

 ## Classes:

+### 1) ComplexFunction:
-1) ComplexFunction: implements the interface complex_function.
+Implements the interface complex_function.
 The class variables are function left and function right, and an Operation op.
 It supports the following methods:

   1.1) Constructors.
 Can receive : nothing, which returns a ComplexFunction that left and right are null and op is none;